YouthBuild

 Leadership Development

 YouthBuild participants will participate in quality community service learning projects and activities that encourage leadership development.
-The Case Manager/Job Developer will provide curriculum-based leadership development classes to participant including how to budget finances, understanding board governance, understanding roles in the community as responsible and productive citizens, the importance of exercising their right to vote, the importance of civic participation, how to be a positive role model for other youth, life skills training’s, and much more.
+The Academic Instructor and Job Developer will provide curriculum-based leadership development classes to participant including how to budget finances, understanding board governance, understanding roles in the community as responsible and productive citizens, the importance of exercising their right to vote, the importance of civic participation, how to be a positive role model for other youth, life skills training’s, and much more.

 Challenges, that may include lack of reliable transportation or childcare, homelessness, substance abuse and/or mental health issues in the personal lives of the participants, often create obstacles to obtaining education and occupational skills.
-YouthBuild Case Managers will provide participants with problem-solving life skills and support services that can help recognize and overcome challenges that may stand in the way of their success.
+YouthBuild Academic Instructor and Job Developer will provide participants with problem-solving life skills and support services that can help recognize and overcome challenges that may stand in the way of their success.

 The ultimate goal for our program participants is a successful transition into the workforce and/or post-secondary education.